rsreds/git-good/03-admin.md

 >
 >If we now rerun the analyze, we will see that indeed the build folder is no longer in the repository.
 >
 >However, if we check the logs we can see that one of the commits still reference the build folder.
-However from it's diff we can see that it doesn't any longer affect it:
+However from its diff we can see that it doesn't any longer affect it:
 >
 >```bash
 >git log -p 2f0302 -1